New APIs for Android plugins that render to a Surface

 In stable release: 3.24

-In the upcoming stable release, 3.27, onSurfaceCreated
+In the upcoming stable release, 3.27, onSurfaceCreated is deprecated, and

-and handlesCropAndRotation
+onSurfaceAvailable and handlesCropAndRotation are added.

 References